β¨DPI Overview

 So looking ahead, how can countries take a similar approach to catalyse inclusion and innovation in areas such as access to money, healthcare, education, and competitive innovation in services?

 The DPI approach is about moving from platforms to open networks powered by protocols.
-We think there are five (5) foundational categories that make up 21st-century digital public infrastructure: identifiers and registries, data sharing and AI/ML models, trust infrastructure, discovery and fulfilment; and payments.
+We think there are three (3) foundational categories that make up 21st-century digital public infrastructure:

 Examples of how these DPI blocks can supercharge interactions in society:

-Identity Verification: With an individual's consent, any entity can verify their identity (confirming "Are you who you claim to be?") through the e-Authentication capability.
+With this capability, any entity - with an individual's consent - can verify their identity (confirming "Are you who you claim to be?") through the e-Authentication capability.
 Additionally, basic information can be collected through e-KYC ("Can you provide more details about yourself?").
 This process helps reduce the costs for services such as banking and insurance.

 Many different building blocks in each of these categories can drive exponential outcomes within and across various sectors.

-We've also thought through some tech architecture principles and implementation/execution guidance that we hope are helpful!
+We've also thought through some implementation/execution guidance that we hope is helpful to translate DPI theory into practice!

 Last updated